jonassibbesen/rpvg/README.md

 # rpvg
-Method for inferring path probabilities and abundances from variation graph read aligments.
+Method for inferring path likelihoods and abundances from variation graph read aligments.
 For each paired-end read mapped to a [vg](https://github.com/vgteam/vg) variation graph in xg format the probability of it originating from each path in a [GBWT](https://github.com/jltsiren/gbwt) index is calculated.
 The mapping score and fragment length distribution is used when calculating this probability, and the mapping quality is converted into a seperate "noise" probability.
 Furthermore, paths that share reads with positive probability are clustered into the same group.
+The read-path probabilities are used to calculate likelihoods and infer abundances for each group indepedently.
 The method supports mapped paired-end reads in both the *vg map* [Alignment](https://github.com/vgteam/libvgio/blob/a369fb1f293545eccfdf2d6d3bd4a30b6f5ec664/deps/vg.proto#L111) format (.gam) and *vg mpmap* [MultipathAlignment](https://github.com/vgteam/libvgio/blob/a369fb1f293545eccfdf2d6d3bd4a30b6f5ec664/deps/vg.proto#L156) format (.gmap).

 ### Compilation